AVpres/homebrew-formulae/README.md

 ### Experimental Formulae

-Please do not install the following formulae unless you know exactly what you are doing.
-(For example: on macOS the current **cpio** will replace the older version provided by Apple.)
+Please do not install the following formula unless you know exactly what you are doing:

-- **cpio** – Copy files to and from archives, with optional:
-  - **mt** – Control magnetic tape drive operation
 - **hla** – High Level Assembler (HLABE back end, LD linker)

 During the development, it’s necessary to be connected to our [extranet](https://reto.ch/cgi-bin/login.pl) before running the formula, otherwise the patch will not be applied: